Control of quantum coherence of photons exploiting quantum entanglement: Introduction

-The spatial coherence of photon pairs generated through an SPDC process is primarily determined by the characteristics of the pump laser and the nonlinear media~\cite{walborn2010spatial,Law2004analysis}.
-Once emitted from the source, the photonic quantum coherence can be further manipulated.
-The establishment and transfer of entanglement between the spin and orbital angular momentum (OAM) degrees of photons can be achieved using techniques such as a q-plate or a structured metasurface~\cite{Nagali2009quantum,stav2018quantum}.
-However, previous research has mainly focused on the global entanglement between the two pulses.
-The precise manipulation of the detailed spatial structure of higher-order quantum coherence in two-photon states is particularly intriguing, as it has the potential to unlock valuable quantum resources within structured photon pairs for quantum imaging~\cite{brida2010experimental,morris2015imaging,lemos2014quantum,magana2019quantum} and quantum sensing~\cite{Lavery2013detection,Korech2013,Chen2019Quantum,qiu2022fragmental}.
+The spatial coherence of a photon pair generated through the spontaneous parametric down-conversion (SPDC) process is primarily determined by the characteristics of the pump laser and the nonlinear media~\cite{walborn2010spatial,Law2004analysis}.
+The recent advancements in precisely manipulating the transverse spatial properties of photons~\cite{Yu2011Light,devlin2017Arbitrary,Shen2019,forbes2020structured} have provided us with powerful tools to further control the quantum coherence of photon pairs after they exit the source.
+Transfer of entanglement between the spin and orbital angular momentum (OAM) degrees of photons has been achieved using techniques such as a q-plate, a spatial light modulator (SLM), or a structured metasurface~\cite{Nagali2009quantum,stav2018quantum}.
+However, previous research has mainly focused on the global entanglement between the two photons.
+The precise manipulation of the detailed spatial structure of second-order quantum coherence in two-photon states is particularly intriguing, as it has the potential to unlock valuable quantum resources within structured photon pairs for quantum imaging~\cite{brida2010experimental,morris2015imaging,lemos2014quantum,magana2019quantum} and quantum sensing~\cite{Lavery2013detection,Korech2013,Chen2019Quantum,qiu2022fragmental}.